hippylib/hippylibx/CONTRIBUTING.md

 - Project discussions and announcements will be posted at [https://github.com/orgs/hippylib/teams/everyone](https://github.com/orgs/hippylib/teams/everyone).

-- The hIPPYlibx source code is in the [hippylibx](https://github.com/hippylib/hippylibx) repository.
+- The hIPPYlibX source code is in the [hippylibX](https://github.com/hippylib/hippylibx) repository.

 ### New Feature Development